C2SM/git-course/advanced/Exercise_6_hooks.md

 </details>

-**Task 7.** Sometimes you genuinely need to commit anyway.
+**Task 7.** In some cases, committing without running the hook is necessary.
 Find the option that skips hooks.

 <details><summary>💡 Hint</summary>